 ARE YOU READY TO TAKE LIFE BY THE HORNS AND BEND IT TO YOUR WILL?

-Are you ready to provide for your family by doing what you love?
-Do you have the passion to succeed?
-Are you ready to make smart choices about your education?
+Are you ready to start doing what you love?
+Do you have the passion to work hard to succeed?
+Are you ready to get your education and build your future?

-As a DJ, you need to have the right connections.
-You need to know the right people who respect you and value the work that you do.
-As a touring DJ, you need to attend an audio engineering school that will help you nurture and grow your passion for DJing.
-You need to be able to work with people who can assist you in pursuing a career as a full-fledged DJ.
+To be a professional DJ, you want to have the right connections.
+You want to know the right people who respect you and value the work that you do.
+To build a career as a touring DJ, attend an audio engineering school alternative that will help you nurture and grow your passion for DJing.
+Work with people who can actually assist you in pursuing a career as a full-fledged DJ.

-Starting your career as a DJ begins by choosing a school that will help you connect to the music industry without forcing you into huge amounts of debt.
-With our on-the-job training approach, the Recording Connection is the a great place to start your career as a real working DJ.
+Starting your career as a DJ begins by choosing a school or program that will help you connect to the music industry without forcing you into huge amounts of debt.
+With our on-the-job training approach, we believe the Recording Connection is the place to start your career as a real working DJ.

 TO BECOME A REAL WORKING ARTIST, YOU NEED THE INPUT OF INDUSTRY PROFESSIONALS.

-The Recording Connection is an audio apprenticeship (externship) program that will help you get your foot in the door by placing you as an apprentice (extern) with a real working DJ.
+The Recording Connection is an audio apprenticeship (externship) program that helps you get your foot in the door by placing you as an apprentice (extern) with a real working DJ.

-The Recording Connection is a school for the 21st century.
+The Recording Connection is the school for the 21st century.
 We put you in the music business, not in a classroom.
 We help you break in.
-We give you connections, skills, and work ethic.
+We give you connections, skills, experience.
+You bring your work ethic and commitment to do your best and absorb all you can.
 We give you a starting point.
-We help you do exactly what you need to do to impress those around you and solidify your career as a real DJ.
+And, we help you do learn what you need to do to impress the professionals and solidify your career as a real DJ.
 We do this by placing you for one-on-one training with a working professional who does exactly what you want to be doing for a living.

 Have you ever worked in a real recording studio?
 Do you know how to conduct yourself in the workplace?
 Do you have real connections to the music industry?
-These are all things that you’ll be experiencing in the Recording Connection, because you’ll be working with real professionals.
-You’ll be learning everything there is to know straight from the source.
-No distillation, no interference.
-You’ll be working with the people who have produced records for the likes of Lady Gaga, Aerosmith, Pearl Jam, DJ Shadow, Skrillex and others.
+These are all things that you’ll be experiencing in the Recording Connection.
+Because you’ll be working with real professionals, you’ll be learning straight from the source with no interference.
+If you have a question, all you have to do is ask!
+You could even work with the pros who have produced records for artists like Lady Gaga, Aerosmith, Pearl Jam, DJ Shadow, Skrillex, and others.

-Other schools help you learn inside over-crowded classrooms, charge you too much money, and give you an antiquated theoretical education.
+Ordinary schools help you learn inside of over-crowded classrooms, charge you a considerable amount of money, and give you an antiquated theoretical education.
 We don't charge huge amounts of tuition to give you a theoretical classroom education; we teach train you in a real recording studio, pair you with a mentor, and teach you the industry standard.
-Classrooms don’t make hit records—studios do. do that.
-Studios do—which This is why it’s so important that you get into a real studio on the ground floor.
-With our apprenticeship (externship) program, you’re going to learn all the tricks of the trade, make connections and develop your skills.
+Classrooms don’t make hit records—studios do that.
+Studios do—This is why it’s so important to get into a real studio on the ground floor.
+With our apprenticeship (externship) program, you’re going to learn the tricks of the trade, make connections, and develop your skills.

 Don’t simply be a student.
 Be an apprentice (extern) to a real working engineer or producer.
-That’s how you’re going to hone your skills and make your dream of being a touring DJ come true.
+Then, make the most of it.
+Hone your skills and work hard and smart at building your dream of becoming a touring DJ.

-You can enroll in our program for any length of time from six months to two years, depending on how far along you are in your career.
 We offer everything from refresher courses to full on introductory education.
 Everything you need or want, we can provide.
-Regardless if you’re an advanced student, intermediate, or a beginner, the Recording Connection has an education pathway that is perfect for you.
+Regardless if you’re an advanced student, intermediate, or a beginner, the Recording Connection has an education pathway that can work for you.

-It’s a simple fact: our school provides and innovative, inexpensive, productive way to advance your career.
+It’s a simple fact: our audio school alternative provides an innovative, inexpensive, and productive way to advance your career.
 It’s really not a complicated matter.
 You just have to have a passion for DJing and a willingness to work hard.
 We have numerous DJs on our staff just waiting to help you actualize your potential.